laczkol/QVG/README.md

 conda activate qvg-env
 ````

+R and Rscript are not included in the provided `.yaml` file and should be installed manually.
+The reason for this is that even the newest version of R installed with conda might have dependency issues at some systems.
+Please, make sure that R is installed correctly and is added to your $PATH variable.
+A similar issue sometimes can be observed with samtools.
+Please, make sure that typing `samtools` to your terminal does not throw any errors.
+In the provided `.yaml` file samtools 1.15.1 is included and is recommended to run the pipeline, but any version of this software above v1.10 should work correctly.

 ## Details

 The pipeline can parametrized from the command line.
 The two mandatory options to run the pipeline are the following: